compose-spec/compose-spec/05-services.md

 and whose values are service definitions.
 A service  definition contains the configuration that is applied to each container started for that service.

-Each service MAY also include a Build section, which defines how to create the Docker image for the service.
+Each service may also include a Build section, which defines how to create the Docker image for the service.
 Compose supports building docker images using this service definition.
 If not implemented, the Build section should be ignored and the Compose file must still be considered valid.

-Build support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Build support](build.md) documentation.
+Build support is an optional aspect of the Compose specification, and is described in detail in the [Build support](build.md) documentation.

 Each Service defines runtime constraints and requirements to run its containers.
 The `deploy` section groups these constraints and allows the platform to adjust the deployment strategy to best match containers' needs with available resources.

-Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Deployment support](deploy.md) documentation.
+Deploy support is an optional aspect of the Compose specification, and is described in detail in the [Deployment support](deploy.md) documentation.
 If not implemented the Deploy section should be ignored and the Compose file must still be considered valid.